Liga MX: Professional era

-The Federación Mexicana de Fútbol Asociación (F.M.F.) announcement of the nation's first professional league brought interest from many clubs to join.
-The F.M.F. announced that 10 clubs would form the Liga Mayor (Major League).
-The league was founded by six clubs from the Primera Fuerza of Mexico City, two clubs from the Liga Occidental, and two from the Liga Veracruzana.
+The Federación Mexicana de Fútbol (FMF) announcement of the nation's first professional league brought interest from many clubs to join.
+The FMF announced that 10 clubs would form the Liga Mayor.
+The league was founded by six clubs from the Liga Mexicana de Football Amateur Association, two clubs from the Liga Occidental, and two clubs from the Liga Veracruzana.